Alan-A/GetSimple-I18N-InnovationGrid/README.md

 # GetSimple I18N InnovationGrid

-The files provided in this repository are intended to provide a starting point for developing a responsive multi-language Web-Site with the [GetSimple CMS](http://get-simple.info).
+The files provided in this repository are intended to provide a quick and easy to install starting point for developing a responsive multi-language Web-Site with the [GetSimple CMS](http://get-simple.info).
 The files require the use of several plugins for GetSimple and include a new theme, InnovationGrid.
 This theme is based on the default GetSimple [Innovation theme](http://get-simple.info/extend/theme/innovation-theme/104/), using CSS3 techniques.

 ## Example Web-Site